joeshaw/gengen/README.md

     $ gengen myslice.go intWithEqual > myslice_int.go
     $ gengen myslice.go *Person > myslice_person.go

+### Import and type naming inflexibility ###

+The `gengen` tool looks through the source code for specific strings in order to replace them in the AST.
+Specifically, it looks for the import `github.com/joeshaw/gengen/generic` and the types `generic.T`, `generic.U`, and `generic.V`.
+If you need to change these, you will also have to change the `gengen.go` source.

 ## Origins ##

 I had been mulling the idea of a generics generator for a while,